phillycc/Iron-Yard-Assignments/JavaScript-Array-Methods.md

 ```

 The Array.prototype.reduceRight() method applies a function against an accumulator and each value of the array (from right-to-left) as to reduce it to a single value.

+### Generic Methods

+These methods pertain to "array-like" objects which can be iterated through with code like that of an array, but the object cannot actually invoke actual array methods, as described above.